sydsmith/Riddle-Me-This/README.md

 # Riddle-Me-This
-This project is an interactive Python Game where the user has to guess the right answer in one to two words to a set of riddles.
+This project is an interactive Python Game where the user has to guess the right answer in one word to a set of riddles.

 How To Play :